 Evans (1995) thoroughly analyzed these six fundamental processes, providing a comprehensive framework that librarians and collection development professionals use to shape and refine the library’s offerings.

-When it comes to acquiring documents, librarians are confronted with a myriad of factors that demand careful consideration.
+Regarding acquiring documents, librarians are confronted with many factors that demand careful consideration.
 The ongoing challenges of information overload and an explosion of data, coupled with increasing user demands driven by specialization, pose significant hurdles.
 In addition, libraries often grapple with limited budgets, soaring resource prices, and a shifting preference from collection-based services to information and access-based services, particularly with the rise of electronic documents.

-Within the realm of collection development, three distinct levels of operation come into play.
-The highest executive authority holds the financial and administrative power, which is often overseen by a library authority committee.
+Within the collection development realm, three distinct operation levels come into play.
+The highest executive authority holds the financial and administrative power, often overseen by a library authority committee.
 The second level involves the book selection committee, comprised of subject specialists responsible for making informed decisions on resource acquisitions.
-Lastly, the librarian and staff constitute the third level, tasked with the essential responsibility of managing and organizing the collected materials.
+Lastly, the librarian and staff constitute the third level, managing and organizing the collected materials.

 Setting the groundwork for effective collection development, certain norms and standards serve as guiding principles: